oddcamp/frontend-manual/README.md

 #### `<use>`

-Whenever you want your SVG's paths' colours to be customisable through CSS, this is the way to go.
+Whenever you want your SVG's paths' colors to be customizable through CSS, this is the way to go.
 The technique is mostly enough for embedding decorational UI graphics like icons.
-It's performant and accessible, but still gives us some room for customisation.
-Please keep in mind, however, that this only allows you to choose a fill colour for all paths in a given group (styling different paths with different colours, or setting fills and strokes, for example, won't work).
+It's performant and accessible, but still gives us some room for customization.
+Please keep in mind, however, that this only allows you to choose a fill color for all paths in a given group (styling different paths with different colors, or setting fills and strokes, for example, won't work).

 When using this approach, SVG code can go inside one or several .svg files wrapped in a `<symbol>` tag: